 - Market Efficiency - Market Share divided by Outlet Share.

 - Price Differential - Average premium or discount the brand prices at retail.
 The brands average in each zip code is compared to other players in the zip code and rolled up.

 - Rolling 4 Week - Percent of volume sold over the past 4 weeks.

 - Month Ago - Data from 4 weeks ago.

 - Year Ago - Data from the same week 52 weeks ago.

 OPIS monitored the data from the WEX cards and found that the high-volume stations get high-volume fleet traffic and the low-volume stations get low-volume fleet traffic.
 OPIS calculates the percentage of volume by state or by county based on these purchases to see which brands are doing the most business in a given area.
 Best of all, OPIS matches it with its pricing data to show average price differential for a particular brand against its competitors.
 OPIS also displays the percent of outlets of each brand and calculates the ratio between the market share and the outlet share.
 The higher the number the more volume per station that brand does.

-Brands not included in market share reports include: Arco, Costco, Sam's, BJ's, HEB, Albertsons, and RaceTrac.
+This market data is only available for the U.S. The following brands are not included in market share reports: Arco, Costco, Sam's, BJ's, HEB, Albertsons, and RaceTrac.